hydrogenbond007/website/blog/2023-05-xx-continuations/index.md

 This mechanism works by tracking the state of the zkVM at the start and end of each of these smaller segments, in the form of Merkle trees of the memory image (plus the program counter).
 This lets us compare the ending state of one segment to the starting state of the next.

-A zkVM program is split into [segments][segment-docs] automatically, based on the [cycle count][cycles-docs].
+A zkVM program is automatically split into [segments][segment-docs], based on the [cycle count][cycles-docs].
 If the program would run for more cycles than allowed in a single segment, it is automatically split.
-We use the term "[session][session-docs]" to mean sequence of segments where the first segment was initiated by the user and the final segment was terminated by the user (i.e., instead of being one of these automatically generated splits).
+We use the term "[session][session-docs]" to mean sequence of segments where the first segment was initiated by the user and the final segment was terminated by the user (as opposed to being terminated by an automatically generated split).
 Thus, while segments have arbitrary boundaries determined automatically to stay within the per-segment [cycle limit][segment-limit-docs], sessions instead represent semantic boundaries, both starting and ending at the request of a user.

 A [session receipt][session-receipt-docs] consists of multiple segment receipts, and is validated by confirming that: